Populous: The Beginning: Gameplay

 The player commands different types of followers, each of which has advantages and disadvantages in combat.
 The most basic unit is the Brave, which builds huts, towers, and military buildings.
 Braves are trained to become other units: tough melee Warriors; weak, long-range, Firewarriors; Preachers, who convert enemy units and prevent enemy preachers from converting friendly troops; and Spies, who perform espionage functions.
 Shamans are physically weaker than warriors, but can cast powerful spells and can be reincarnated if killed.
+These spells include tornadoes, storms, or volcanos that create new landmasses, and are slowly learned throughout the campaign.
 Some spells will disappear after use.
 Other spells can slowly be replenished for continued use; the rate of spell regeneration depends upon the player's number of followers.
 Examples of spells include "Landbridge", which raises the sea floor to create bridges across the sea; "Swarm", which sends a horde of insects to sow confusion in enemy ranks; and "Tornado", which creates a cyclone to destroy buildings.
-There are twenty-six spells in total, which are slowly learned throughout the campaign.
+There are twenty-six spells in total; they can be used a limited number of times by worshipping at totems, or permanently learned by entering vaults with the player's shaman.

-Populous: The Beginning supports multiplayer, either by modem connection (limited to two players), IPX, or over the Internet through an external matchmaking service.
-Populous: The Beginning allows for a maximum game size of four players playing against each other.